reactjs/react.dev/content/docs/static-type-checking.md

 npm run flow init
 ```

-This command will create a Flow configuration file that you will need to commit
+This command will create a Flow configuration file that you will need to commit.

 ### Stripping Flow Syntax from the Compiled Code